If so, call: 1-800-273-TALK

 Please make the call.

 Talking about suicide can be hard.
-I’m wondering what all of you are feeling right now, as you read this, and it makes my chest tight.
+It makes my chest tight.
 So many of us are suffering.

 I think it’s safe to assume that many of us feel less than competent in this area.
 How often does that stop us from reaching out when someone needs us?